Here are some unique facts about Arizona's power of attorney provisions:

 General Power of Attorney

-A general power of attorney grants a single individual to handle all financial matters on behalf of the grantor.
-However this authorization would become null and void should the principal become incapacitated, or if he or she were to pass away.
+A general power of attorney grants a single individual to handle all listed matters on behalf of the principal.

 Health Care Power of Attorney